LafeLabs/pibrary/bookofgeometron/scrolls/cybermagic.md

 More specific editors are used to edit the scrolls like this document and the various other elements of our system.
 All of them are based on this same very simple system of small(just a few lines of code) PHP scripts which save, load, copy and delete files.

+The most basic cyber magic system possible has PHP scripts to save, load, delete, replicate, and edit, and just replicates that system.
+In order for any system to replicate it has to include the human readable media which tells you how to replicate.
+This is what scrolls are for.
+The most basic self-replicating set beyond the basic PHP code set is a scroll set.